 Our Adviser has an investment committee that evaluates and approves each of our investments.
 This investment committee is currently comprised of Messrs.
-Gladstone and Brubaker.
+Gladstone, Brubaker, Reiman, and Frisbie; Mr. John Sateri, who is a managing director of our Adviser; and Ms. Laura Gladstone, who is a managing director of our Adviser.
 We believe that the review process of our Adviser's investment committee gives us a unique competitive advantage over other agricultural real estate companies because of the substantial experience that the members possess and their unique perspective in evaluating the blend of corporate credit, real estate, and lease terms that collectively combine to provide an acceptable risk for our investments.

-Our Adviser's board of directors has empowered the investment committee to authorize and approve our investments, subject to the terms of the 2020 Advisory Agreement.
+Our Adviser's board of directors has empowered the investment committee to authorize and approve our investments, subject to the terms of the Current Advisory Agreement.
 Before we acquire any property, the proposed transaction is be reviewed by the investment committee to ensure that, in its view, the transaction satisfies our investment criteria and is within our investment policies.
 Approval by the investment committee will generally be the final step in the property acquisition approval process, although the separate approval of our Board of Directors is required in certain circumstances, which are described below.

 Our Adviser and Administrator are headquartered in McLean, Virginia, a suburb of Washington D.C., and our Adviser also has offices in several other states.
-Refer to Item 7, "Management Discussion and Analysis of Financial Condition and Results of Operations-Our Adviser and Administrator," for a detailed discussion on the fee structure of each of the Adviser and Administrator.
+Refer to Item 7, "Management Discussion and Analysis of Financial Condition and Results of Operations-Overview-Our Adviser and Administrator," for a detailed discussion on the fee structure of each of the Adviser and Administrator.

-Adviser Duties and Authority under the 2020 Advisory Agreement
+Adviser Duties and Authority under the Current Advisory Agreement

-Under the terms of the 2020 Advisory Agreement, our Adviser is required to present to us investment opportunities consistent with our investment policies and objectives as adopted by our Board of Directors.
+Under the terms of the Current Advisory Agreement, our Adviser is required to present to us investment opportunities consistent with our investment policies and objectives as adopted by our Board of Directors.
 In performing its duties, our Adviser, either directly or indirectly by engaging an affiliate: